manifoldx/typed-sdk/docs/index.rst

    contain the root `toctree` directive.

 ******************
-What is manifold-sdk
+Manifold Finance
 ******************

-The manifold-sdk library aims to be a complete and compact library for interacting with the Manifold Finance protocol and its ecosystem.
+The `manifold-sdk` library aims to be a complete and compact library for interacting with the Manifold Finance protocol and its ecosystem.

 -----